jkulawik/blog/_drafts/discord-alternative.md

 It is still early in development and not really in a usable state, but is posing up to be an interesting option.
-In fact it's so eary in development that I could not find a screnshot of the app, although the website offers a login form.
+In fact it's so early in development that I could not find a screnshot of the app, although the website offers a login form.
 My first impression of it was better than of Revolt, as it's very transparent about what it is and isn't.